X8shades/Dune/Haupt Charaktere/Alia Atreides †.md

 Know-How:
 - Very good with a sword
+- pre born
+- has the voice of The Baron Harkonnen in her Head

 Interessantes:
 - Is in love with [[Duncan Idaho †]]
 - Is disturbed by the visions caused by the increased [[Spice Melange]] doses
 - can commune with Baron Viadimir Harkonnen
+- died of her own volition by jumping out of a window while the Baron in her protested